kubernetes/community/sig-vmware/charter.md

 - NSX and NSX-T, infrastructure components that provide software based networking service, with automated micro-segmentation at application and control plane levels - along with security, monitoring, logging, and features for multi-cluster, multi-site, and cross cloud integration.
 NSX-T is not vSphere specific, and is supported on other cloud providers (e.g. OpenStack).
 The scope of NSX and NSX-T interaction with Kubernetes goes beyond the CNI plug-in abstraction.
 - Desktop hypervisors (Fusion for OS X and Workstation for Linux and Windows), as supported by Minikube.
 - vCloud Director, which enables service providers to provision and manage multi tenant clouds, which can host Kubernetes.
+- Hosting architectural planning and discussion related to new CRDs, plug-ins and KEPs that allow the vSphere platform to supplement the existing capabilities of Kubernetes, container runtime, and OS functionality

 ### In scope